Yoga

 How Yoga Practices Nurture the Vagus Nerve:

 The entire nature of yoga is what makes it so beautiful.
 It combines physical postures (asanas), breathing techniques (pranayama), meditation, and mindfulness, all of which work together to stimulate the vagus nerve and enhance its function.
+Vagus nerve yoga techniques help stimulate and balance the vagus nerve, promoting relaxation, reducing stress, and enhancing overall well-being.
 Here’s a closer look at how each element contributes:

 Deep Diaphragmatic Breathing: